rwaltr/rwaltpro/content/posts/pinebookproimpressions.md

 This machine has been offline for years.
 I hope yours still works
 {{< /alert >}}

 ## My Experience with the Pinebook Pro

-I recently obtained a Pinebook Pro with an ANSI Keyboard.
+I obtained a Pinebook Pro with an ANSI Keyboard.
 My goal was to obtain a device that is not only an affordable, long lasting battery for conferences like [Texas Linux Fest](https://texaslinuxfest.org).
 But a laptop that I could use every day for editing, composing, and accessing remote environments.

 ## Unboxing